 I discovered that being a leader involves more than just directing and instructing.
 A successful leader should be mindful in giving feedback and have the flexibility to offer both counsel and assistance.
 A great leader should also attempt to foster a positive atmosphere by getting to know his peers, forging bonds of solidarity with each individual, and gradually gaining their trust.
 This atmosphere will then motivate and inspire others to become more productive and dependable.

+Notes:

+I think this is also good to go.